hujhax/austin-improv-wiki/Improvised Shakespeare.md

 |Subsequent Runs = May/Jun 2009
 }}

 :*This page refers to the 2008 and 2009 mainstage runs of improvised plays in the style of William Shakespeare.
-For the 2013 mainstage run which will have a more free-form format, and include runs of *Much Ado About Nothing* and *Macbeth*, see *[[Fakespeare]]''.
+For the 2013 mainstage run which had a more free-form format, and included scripted runs of *Much Ado About Nothing* and *Macbeth*, see *[[Fakespeare]]''.
 ***Improvised Shakespeare*** was a mainstage show at [[The Hideout Theatre]] of improvised plays in the style of [[Wikipedia - William Shakespeare|William Shakespeare]].

 ## History